afolabiabass/ha-linux-server-config/README.md

 * Update the client_secrets.json file with the new “Authorised Javascript origins” and “Authorised redirect URIs” details
 ![](img/secret_json.png)
 * Restart the Apache server: $ sudo service apache2 restart
-* Use the Host Name [http://ec2-35-178-90-82.eu-west-2.compute.amazonaws.com]( amazonaws.com) (not just the public IP) to launch the app.
+* Use the Host Name [http://ec2-35-178-90-82.eu-west-2.compute.amazonaws.com]( amazonaws.com) (not just the public IP) in the browser to launch the app.

 ### References:
 * [https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps](https://www.digitalocean.com/)